-As of January 1, 2021, the mileage rates determined by the IRS, with the rate for businesses being 56 cents, the rate for medical is 16 cents and the rate for driving in relation to charitable organizations are 14 cents.
-These rates have changed for 2021.
+As of January 1, 2022, the mileage rates determined by the IRS are as follows: the rate for businesses is 58.5 cents, the rate for medical is 18 cents, and the rate for driving in relation to charitable organizations is 14 cents.
+These rates have changed for 2022.

 The published rates cover the cost of individuals using their personal vehicles for things related to business.
 Whether the individual is an employee and is using their personal vehicle for employer-related activities or the individual is self-employed, the IRS publishes a rate for business mileage.
 It’s worth noting that employers may or may not use the rate published by the IRS, but if the employer does the mileage reimbursement for their employee that is above the rate, the employee is required to pay income tax on that additional amount.